Everything you need to know before connecting your inbox.

 What does Norian actually do?

-Norian connects to your Gmail in read-only mode and monitors your client email threads.
+Norian connects to your inbox in read-only mode and monitors your client email threads.
 When it detects a commitment, request, or question that hasn't been resolved on either side, it includes it in your daily email.
 You act directly from the email or manage everything in your inbox.

 Does Norian read all my emails?